agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 [cern]: https://en.wikipedia.org/wiki/CERN
 [phd]: {% post_url 2018-05-20-my_phd_thesis %}

-Years later, I didn't [leave academia][leaving] for money either; I left for certainty.
-I wasn't going to drag my family around the globe just to end up six years older and once again looking for a job.
-I had seen my CERN colleagues try and universally fail to land tenure track jobs.
+When I ended up [leaving academia][leaving] academia several years later, it was for stability, not money.
+I had no intention of dragging my family around the globe just to end up six years older and once again hunting for a job; I had seen my CERN colleagues try and universally fail to land tenure track positions.
 So I decided to head back to where I grew up---the Bay Area---and see if I could make it as a data scientist with the help of the Insight program.